So I got paid to be on TV.

 Negotiations involve dealing with those most demanding of creatures: other people.
-I’ve found that about 99% of people are kind and good at heart.
+I’ve found that about 99% of people are good at heart.
 But you still need to be able to negotiate and to stand up for yourself.

 For example, your employer will generally be looking for the best deal out of you possible.
 The most work for the least pay.
 That’s kinda how the system works.

 And negotiations are important even in romantic relationships.
 Yes, even if you and your partner are a pair of snuggly love bunnies.
 If you don’t negotiate, you may end up as a doormat…as we saw with the sad case of Tim.

 The first thing that you need to realise is that, under the right circumstances, EVERYTHING in life is negotiable.
 All those “unbreakable” rules, policies and procedures at your office, all social conventions, all prices, all relationships…EVERYTHING.